Competency Based Interviews (The Essentials)

 Some behaviours will indicate good job performance.

-We can gain insight into previous performance and future potential from looking at competencies.
+We can gain insight into previous performance and future potential by looking at competencies.

-Competencies are derived from detailed job analysis.
-Essentially, identifying the positive behaviours that are relevant for a particular role.
+Competencies are derived from detailed job analysis, which essentially involves identifying the positive behaviours relevant to a particular role.

-Competencies are often scored positive or negative by interviewers.
-So it is good to think about what the positive indicators are for the competencies associated with the role you are applying for.
+Interviewers often score positive or negative on competencies.
+So, it is good to consider the positive indicators for the competencies associated with the role you are applying for.

-A competency-based interview is one type of behavioural interview (i.e. it focuses on actual behaviour).
-Another type of behavioural interviews focuses on values.
+A competency-based interview is a behavioural interview (i.e. it focuses on actual behaviour).
+A different kind of behavioural interview focuses on values.

 Examples of Competencies

 An example of a competency might be Planning and Organising.
-Other popular competencies are Teamworking, Leadership, Communicating.
+Other popular competencies are teamwork, leadership, and communication.
 Other examples are Delivering Results, Relating and Networking, Adaptability, Creativity, Problem Solving.
 The competencies that are used will depend on the role that is being recruited for.
-Sometimes, you will be told what the competencies are beforehand, so you can prepare for those.
-Often you will not be.
-Good practice is to give interviewees the competencies before the interview.
+Sometimes, you will be told what the competencies are beforehand so you can prepare for those.
+Often, you will not be.
+A good practice is to give interviewees the competencies before the interview.

 Competency Frameworks

-Some organisations have created their own competency frameworks.
-They have analysed and listed all the behaviours that are necessary to do a job well across the organisation and jobs.
-An organisation may have key competencies that are common across all roles in the organisation.
-For example, the NHS competency-based questions are different for the Police competency-based questions and frameworks.
-Within the framework, there may be different levels.
-Within a competency, a Level 5 question will be different from a level 3 question, which is different from a level 1 question.
-In general level 1 is entry-level and the expertise demonstrated in the interview answers will be more in-depth as the levels increase.
+Some organisations have created their competency frameworks.
+They have analysed and listed all the behaviours necessary to work well across the organisation and employment.
+An organisation may have key competencies that are common across all organisational roles.
+For example, the NHS competency-based questions differ from the Police competency-based questions and frameworks.
+Within the framework, there may be various levels.
+Within a competency, a Level 5 question will be different from a Level 3 question, which is different from a Level 1 question.
+In general, level 1 is entry-level, and the expertise demonstrated in the interview answers will be more in-depth as the levels increase.

 Not all organisations have competency frameworks.
 They tend to be used more in the public sector.
-Organisations such as local councils, the civil service etc. make their competency frameworks freely available on the internet.
-If this is the case, you need to be very familiar with the framework before you go to the interview.
-An organisation may have a competency framework but not actually use it or refer to it in an interview.
+Organisations such as local councils, the civil service, etc., make their competency frameworks freely available online.
+If this is the case, you must be very familiar with the framework before going to the interview.
+An organisation may have a competency framework but not use it or refer to it in an interview.

 Examples of Competency Frameworks